lludo/SwiftSunburstDiagram/README.md

 ## Todo

-- [ ] Update arc computation to have infinite number of circles
 - [ ] Implement arc margin configuration property
 - [ ] Add option to select an arc
 - [ ] Add option to navigate by clicking an arc to see more detail